Back

 • Level 3 – 36 inches (90 cm) high

-Roll down feature must be a ½ mile or less from the skills area.
+The Roll Down feature must be a ½ mile or less from the skills area.

 Size requirements